Be an AmeriCorps National Service Member

 -Service projects in Missouri and Illinois, summer culmination project out of state, disaster deployment opportunities nationwide

--$1,800 (pretax) monthly living stipend & $7,395 Education Award
+-$20,400 living stipend total (paid out bi-weekly) & $7,395 Education Award

 -